 Given a nonlinear equation,

-Newton's method seeks to find a root by starting from an initial guess and then updating this guess with the zero of the line tangent to at , i.e.,
+Newton's method aims to find a root by starting from an initial guess and then updating this guess with the zero of the line tangent to at , i.e.,

 Pell's equation, in the case is

-We wish to find integer solutions for and .
-A natural question is given an initial solution, for example , how can generate additional solutions.
+We wish to find many integer solutions for and .
+If we have one solution, for example , how can we generate additional solutions?

 A slight rearrangement of Pell's equation gives